Apply the cream or ointment three or four times a day, unless you have been told otherwise.

 Alternative generic name: sodium fusidate

-Fusidic acid is prescribed for skin infections caused by staphylococcal bacteria.
-Such infections include impetigo, angular cheilitis (an infection around the mouth), and infected dermatitis.
-It works by stopping the growth of the bacteria causing the infection.
+Fusidic acid is prescribed for skin infections caused by germs called staphylococcal bacteria.
+Such infections include impetigo, infected cuts and grazes, and infected dermatitis.
+It works by stopping the growth of the germs causing the infection.
 Sodium fusidate is a salt of fusidic acid and it works in the same way.
 You may find this name being given as the ingredient if you have been prescribed an ointment to use.

-If the area of skin is inflamed as well as infected, your doctor may prescribe a cream which combines fusidic acid with an anti-inflammatory agent, such as hydrocortisone (brand name Fucidin® H) or betamethasone (brand name Fucibet®).
+If the area of skin is inflamed as well as infected, your doctor may prescribe a cream which combines fusidic acid with an anti-inflammatory agent, such as hydrocortisone (brand name Fucidin® H) or betamethasone (brand names Fucibet® and Xemacort®).

 Before using fusidic acid cream/ointment

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start using this preparation it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start using the preparation it is important that your doctor or dentist knows:

-- If you are pregnant or breast-feeding.
-(Although fusidic acid is not known to be harmful to an unborn baby, you should let your doctor know if you think you are pregnant.)
+- If you are pregnant or breastfeeding (although fusidic acid is not known to be harmful to a baby).

-- If you have ever had an allergic reaction to a medicine, or to a skin preparation.
+- If you have ever had an allergic reaction to a medicine, or to any skin preparation.

 How to apply fusidic acid cream/ointment

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about the cream or ointment, and how to use it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about how to use the brand of cream or ointment you have been supplied with, and it will also provide you with a full list of side-effects which you could experience.

 - Use the preparation exactly as your doctor tells you to.
 Apply a thin layer of cream/ointment to the infected area and rub it in gently.
 Unless you have been told otherwise, use it 3-4 times a day.
 Remember to wash your hands well after you have finished using it (unless you are using it to treat your hands).

 - Only use it for as long as your doctor has instructed you to.
-A course of treatment for impetigo typically lasts for around 7-10 days.
+A course of treatment typically lasts for around seven days.
+You should not use the cream or ointment for longer than 10 days.

 Getting the most from your treatment